syncfusion-content/wpf-docs/wpf/CardView/Getting-Started.md

    > Note: You can also customize the appearance of CardView control and its items using the template editing feature available in the Expression Blend.
+   {:.prettyprint}

 ### Through XAML

 To create the CardView control through XAML, add the following namespace to the directives list.